jamsoft/JamSoft.AvaloniaUI.Dialogs/README.md

 vm.RequestedHeight = MyUserSettings.Instance.Height;
 vm.RequestedWidth = MyUserSettings.Instance.Width;

-vm.ChildWindowTitle = "My Custom Child Window Title Auto Find";
+vm.ChildWindowTitle = "My Custom Child Window Title";

 _dialogService.ShowChildWindow(vm, model =>
 {
     Message = $"Child Remember Position Closed - {model.GetType()}";
 });
 ```
-See the Sample Application for a complete implementation example and guidance.
+See the Sample Application for a complete implementation example and further guidance.

 ## Application Styles
 You can easily target elements of the dialogs via their names and types, such as: